appindesign/M-Time-Series/readme.md

 # M Functions for Time Series
 This is the catalogue for my library of custom time series M functions.
 Each catalogue entry begins with a description of the problem the function solves.

+##SmoothWithOutliers
+Solve the problem of smoothing a time series which contains outliers.

+Supply this function with a table containing a time series and it will add a new column, smoothing the values of the time series.
+It smooths the values by calculating the median of neighbouring points.
+You may specify the number of neighbours to use.

 ## LinearInterpolation (under construction)
 Solve the problem of missing values in a time series by interpolating from neighbouring values.